 Through an engaging knight and dragon tale, replete with familiar folkloric elements and surprise twists, the three author/illustrators demonstrate how to transform a promising idea into creative, effective comic book format.
 Aspiring cartoonists and graphic novel neophytes will embrace this introduction to crafting comics and bridging readers will enjoy putting their literary and visual skills into simultaneous action.

 2010 Honor Books

 Best friends Nikki and Deja are planning a party for Deja’s eighth birthday, but Deja’s happy anticipation is troubled when Antonia, new girl and nemesis, preempts the birthday guest list with her own “Just Because” same day/same time party.
-This is a realistic portrayal of the difficult—but often unacknowledged—dilemmas that elementary age children regularly face and negotiate, and the ways in which sympathetic friends and adults (plus a fortuitous party day rainstorm) can make all the difference.
+This is a realistic portrayal of the difficult—but often unacknowledged—dilemmas that elementary age children regularly face and negotiate, and the ways in which sympathetic friends and adults (plus a fortuitous party day rainstorm) can make all

 When dad suggests a family camping trip, Alvin Ho responds with a long list of fears (“I am afraid of everything, especially the woods—they are full of trees”).
 However, with the help of carefully selected Internet purchases, plus advice from Uncle Dennis (“Secret Tip Number One: Dryer lint can save your life”), Alvin’s anxieties begin to subside—well, sort of subside.

 This graphic novel follows Kit Feeny, a comic book aficionado and pizza lover, who is forced to leave his best friend Arnold behind when his family moves.
 As the new kid in school, he inadvertantly incurs the wrath of “Devon the Bully Comedian” as he searches for a replacement for Arnold.
 Kit learns that although he cannot replace an old friend, he can find a new one who helps Kit find his own place in his new surroundings.